ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/cryogenics/2T-3D-Vector-magnet.md

 ### Rotation Stage

-Standard unit controlled by a Galil axis on both SECI and IBEX instruments.
+Standard unit controlled by a Galil axis.
 Details:

 * +- 370 degrees
 * Motor with encoder